TCL 6 Series 4K UHD HDR LCD TV Review (55R617, 65R617)

 What We Didn’t Like

-The Samsung 6 SERIES TV also isn’t without some minor to moderate flaws.
+The TCL 6 SERIES TV also isn’t without some minor to moderate flaws.
 None of the unlikeable things that we found about this TV are in any way real deal-breakers in our opinion, especially with the 6 SERIES’s very reasonable price tag being considered, but they are worth mentioning just in case some consumers hate the following:

 Some Color Weakness